Ringsted Municipality

 Ringsted Municipality (Ringsted Kommune) is a kommune in the Region Sjælland on the island of Zealand in east Denmark.
-The municipality covers an area of 295 km^{2}, and has a total population of 36,286 (2025).
-Its mayor is Henrik Hvidesten, a member of Venstre.
+The municipality covers an area of 295 km^{2}, and has a total population of 36,010 (2026).
+Its mayor is Andreas Karlsen, a member of Det Konservative Folkeparti.

 The main town and the site of its municipal council is the city of Ringsted.

 Ringsted municipality was not merged with other municipalities on 1 January 2007, during the nationwide Kommunalreformen ("The Municipal Reform" of 2007).

 Urban areas

 The ten largest urban areas in the municipality are: